Gun chronograph: History

 The Bashforth screens were made with several threads and series connected switches.
 A projectile passing through a screen would break one or more threads, the broken thread caused a switch to momentarily (about 20 ms) interrupt a current as the switch arm moved from its weighted position to its unweighted position, and the momentary interruption would be recorded on a paper chart.

 The first electronic ballistic chronograph was invented by Kiryako ("Jerry") Arvanetakis in the 1950s.
-As consulting engineer under contract by NACA (later NASA), he was asked to find a way to accurately measure the velocity of various projectiles fired at hyper-velocities into a variety of engineered materials in anticipation of crewed space flight.
+As a consulting engineer under contract by NACA (later NASA), he was asked to find a way to accurately measure the velocity of various projectiles fired at hyper-velocities into a variety of engineered materials in anticipation of crewed space flight.
 His first design was an open rectangular frame of square aluminum tubing with a screen of fine copper wire at both ends.
 Breaking the first wire started charging a capacitor, breaking the second wire stopped it.
 Measuring the accumulated voltage and knowing the rate of charge the elapsed time could be accurately calculated.